lockan/hassio-git/ReadMe.md

 Defines a volume `/homeassistant` to be used as a bind mount location.

+## Wait, but why?

+I wanted a way to manage my hass.io config folder as a git repository, but hass.io has no package manager on the host os and does not pre-install git.

+But! hass.io does run docker.

+This runner container can be used to mount your hass.io config folder from the host and then run git operations like you normally would.

 ## QUICKLAUNCH

 `docker run -it -v /mnt/data/supervisor/homeassistant:/homeassistant -v /mnt/data/supervisor/ssl:/ssl lockan/hassio-git sh`